raaz23/FLY_Assessment/README.md

 - [Instagram](https://www.instagram.com/raazveer30/)
 - [LinkedIn](https://www.linkedin.com/in/raju-yadav-148525283/)

-## Installation
-- **Clone the repo**: git clone https://github.com/your-username/pdf-tool.git
-- **Install dependencies**: npm install
--
-## Usage
-Start the server: npm run dev

-## Contribution
--Fork the repo.
--Create a branch: git checkout -b feature-branch.
--Commit changes: git commit -m 'Add new feature'.
--Push: git push origin feature-branch.
--Open a pull request.
+Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or issues, feel free to create a pull request or open an issue.

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License